rodrez/jobpy/README.md

 **Clone**

-- Clone this repo to your local machine using `https://github.com/rodrez/Jobs-and-Skills`
+- Clone this repo to your local machine using `https://github.com/rodrez/jobpy`

 **Requirements**

-- In order to run the Job Tool we need the following libraries:
+- In order to run the Job Tool we need the following:
-> install request first

-    `pip install requests`

-> now install BeautifulSoup4

-    `pip install beautifulsoup4`

-> install request pandas

-    `pip install pandas`
+> Python 3.7+

 ----------
 ## Features
 - Work in progress